szclsya/sasm/doc/config.md

 # Repository configuration sections are denoted by `[repo.REPO_NAME]`.
 REPO_NAME can be arbitary.
 [repo.main]
-# Omakase support loading mirrors from a mirrorlist
+# sasm support loading mirrors from a mirrorlist
 # The mirrorlist path must be an absolute path
 source = { mirrorlist = "/usr/share/distro-repository-data/mirrors.toml", preferred = "origin" }
 # Or, use a simple URL